The Story of UB Global from 1855 to the Present.

 In the Beginning….

 United Brethren overseas mission work began in 1855, when three UB ministers sailed for Sierra Leone, West Africa.
 More missionaries soon followed.
-The work was very difficult, but we persisted.
-The denomination remained focused solely on Sierra Leone for the next 80 years.
+The denomination’s overseas work remained focused solely on Sierra Leone for the next 80 years.

 In 1945, we started work in Jamaica and Honduras, both under entirely different circumstances.
 In the case of Jamaica, we originally intended to launch into the Bahamas, but a hurricane and other circumstances led us to Jamaica instead.
 In Honduras, a group of five English-speaking churches on the north coast chose to affiliate with us.